ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ## 2. Format of data
-The example data can be downloaded by using the link https://surfdrive.surf.nl/files/index.php/s/R9AkNL0V8MLgmiB.
+The example data can be downloaded by using the link UPLOAD EXAMPLE FILE.
 ### 2.1 Input Data in matfiles

 We used **ADAPT dataset [2] for model training**, including semi-structured supervised and real-life unsupervised situation of 20 older adults.
 All activities are labeled synchronously.